How To Remove Office Chair Base - Step By Step Guide

 Yes, of course, you can use a wrench, but it is way more complicated.
 It mainly depends on the type of chair that you have and how much damage has been done.
 If any bolts or screws are holding your broken base together, you might detach them.

 Does it hurt to remove the base of the office chairs with bare hands?

 No, not at all.
 If you’re careful and take your time, then you won’t have any problems.
 If the bolts have been there for some time, they might be a bit rusty, but if that’s the case, you can try scrubbing them with an old toothbrush.

-Yes, it is a good idea to use the same method if you’re trying to repair your wheels as well.
-If any bolts hold them together, all you have to do is unscrew them and attach the new ones.
+Yes, it is a good idea to use the same method if you’re trying to repair your wheel by chair upside mechanism as well.
+If any bolts hold them together, all you have to do is unscrew them rotating counter-clockwise and attach the new ones in easy way.

 Yes, but it is much more difficult and not advised because there might be bolts in the seat, which you’ll have to unscrew before removing it.
 If you’re trying to clean your chair, we advise that you do so by taking off its seat.